-Many societies in Latin America are plagued by a mix of lingering post-war violence and new forms of social rupture that arise from organised crime and social fragmentation and that local governments, international organisations and regional groupings are ill-prepared to deal with.
-By applying our understanding of systemic analysis and our expertise in mediation and dialogue processes, we provide hands-on support on the ground, particularly in the fields of process facilitation and joint learning.
+Many Latin American societies are plagued by a mix of lingering post-war violence, new forms of social fragmentation and organised crime, and cycles of protest and repression.
+At times, actors on the ground – whether governments, civil society, international organisations or regional groupings – are ill-prepared to deal with these complex challenges.
+By applying our understanding of systemic analysis and our expertise in mediation and dialogue processes, we provide tailor-made and hands-on support to the actors involved, particularly in the fields of dialogue with multiple actors and on different levels, as well as process facilitation and joint learning.